 A "request" is an initiative taken by a student with the purpose of taking advantage of a provision allowed under the terms of the Handbook.
 A "petition" is an initiative whose purpose is to seek an exception to some Handbook regulation.
-An "appeal" is an initiative whose purpose is to seek a change to an academic decision which affects a student adversely and which he or she considers to be unjust or inappropriate.
+An "appeal" is an initiative whose purpose is to seek a change to an academic decision which affects a student adversely and which they consider to be unjust or inappropriate.